MechanicalRock/gazette-importer/README.md

 To deploy, change in to the `.aws-sam/build` directory and run the following script with the appropriate values substituted.

+NB:
-NB: Remember that the `TEMPLATE_BUCKET` must have a trail enabled this logging write events to the bucket.
+* Remember that the `TEMPLATE_BUCKET` must have a trail enabled this logging write events to the bucket.
+* `SOURCE_PORTFOLIO_ID` is an optional parameter if you wish to import portfolios shared from a master account

 ```bash
 ARTIFACT_BUCKET=